YYdeeplearning/MEDI2023/README.md

-# Topics & Sentiments Analysis on Esports
+# Understanding Mobile Game Reviews Through Sentiment Analysis: A Case Study of PUBGm

-This project aims to analyze the reviews of four electronic sports (esports) games on Steam including TEKKEN7, Dota2, PUBG, and CS:GO, using a hybrid framework that combines topic modeling and sentiment analysis.
+This project designs a comprehensive framework that employs topic modeling and sentiment analysis to extract insightful keywords from a vast collection of reviews.
+The experiment was conducted on a dataset containing six million English reviews collected up to March 2023 for the mobile game PUBGm from Google Play.

-## Requirements for Esports_E2E-ABSA
+## Requirements for running the experiment

 * python 3.7.3
 * pytorch 1.2.0